ldiangelis/alpine/README.md

 Create Token Project Notes:

+## READ the Summary section prior to starting as it contains valuable notes regarding the implementation of this project!

 1. This project details the creation of the "Alpine Life" Solana blockchain token in a containerized environment.
 As a quick disclaimer, this is not in any way financial advice, rather to work on a fun project.
 The primary methods for the project include creating our own docker images, creating the crypto token itself, and finally deploying the token with associated metadata to show the logo and info about our token!
 Here is a link to the token on solscan.io - If interested in getting some free Alpine Life tokens hit me up and you got it!
 Although I should add the caveat that it is completely worthless.lol Link: https://solscan.io/token/6uwWcAuNZ7i1PkU1BqUNJEmUNqgmXWE4Djq6eKMUuAAh

-2. This tutorial was heavily inspired by NetworkChuck -> check out his excellent youtube channel here: https://www.youtube.com/@NetworkChuck
+3. This tutorial was heavily inspired by NetworkChuck -> check out his excellent youtube channel here: https://www.youtube.com/@NetworkChuck

-3. I personally like to run the container from terminal then attach Visual Studio Code (VSCode) -> this can be done by downloading the Docker extension.
+4. I personally like to run the container from terminal then attach Visual Studio Code -> this can be done by downloading the Docker extension.
 Once installed we can run the container and attach VSCode to the container (Right click container from Docker tab, then select "Attach Visual Studio Code") this is my preference for working with the container in a console setting

-4. We are going to work with the terminal here in lieu of a dockerfile (or docker compose) as this is an excellent opportunity to build terminal skills.
+5. We are going to work with the terminal here in lieu of a dockerfile (or docker compose) as this is an excellent opportunity to build terminal skills.
 As a bonus, it is fun to work with the terminal in general!
 We implement this method as we want to be sure that all packages download correctly with the necessary dependencies.

-5. We will discuss the token creation process for terminal, solana token-list commit, and why we have to use Strata Protocol to launch our token instead.
+6. We will discuss the token creation process for terminal, solana token-list commit, and why we have to use Strata Protocol to launch our token instead.

 I: Pull ubuntu image and set up container